mksipe/mksipe/posts/hardeningFTP.md

 #### Chroot Everyone

-This will make everyone see their own files in their home directory.
+This will make everyone see their files in their home directory.
 They cannot see other people's files or directories.

 `ChrootEveryone yes`

 #### No Anonymous Access

-This denies any anonymous attempts to login to the server without written credentials.
+This denies any anonymous attempts to log in to the server without written credentials.

 `NoAnonymous yes`

 #### Max Clients

-Set a limit to the amount of clients that can connect simuoltaneously.
+Set a limit to the number of clients that can connect simultaneously.

 `MaxClientsNumber 50`